 On March 28, 2011 our authorized capital stock consisted of 100,000,000 shares of stock, par value \$0.001 per share, all of which were classified as common stock.
-Our common stock has been approved for listing on the NASDAQ Global Select Market under the ticker symbol "PFLT".
+We intend to list our common stock on the NASDAQ Global Select Market under the ticker symbol "PFLT".
 On that date there were no outstanding options or warrants to purchase our capital stock.
 No stock has been authorized for issuance under any equity compensation plans.
 Under Maryland law, our stockholders generally are not personally liable for our debts or obligations.